After the Removal of Multiple Teeth

 Immediately Following Surgery

 Continue biting on gauze pad placed by surgical assistant for 30 minutes.
-Once home, carefully remove the gauze pad.
+After 30 minutes carefully remove the gauze pad.

 Avoid vigorous mouth rinsing, spitting and drinking through straws.